jerith/Platform-Guild/language-guides/python/language.rst

 first and foremost, *tuples*.
 They will degrade into tuples for comparisons, and field names are strictly for readability -- they assign names to ultimately *positional* components.
-Introducing the concept of positionality to a fresh, new class is not often intentional -- an arbitrary class' fields should not be orderable in some arbitrary order.
+Introducing the concept of positionality to a fresh, new class is not often intentional -- an arbitrary class's fields should not be orderable in some arbitrary order.

 This gotcha is also an illustrative example of the dangers of